MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Hereon > Forschungszentrum Jülich

 The Heinz Maier-Leibnitz Zentrum –

 At the Forefront of Neutron Research

 The Heinz Maier-Leibnitz Zentrum (MLZ) is a leading centre for cutting-edge research with neutrons and positrons.
 By offering a unique suite of high-performance neutron scattering instruments, scientists are encouraged and enabled to pursue state-of-the-art research in diverse fields as physics, chemistry, biology, earth sciences, engineering or material science.
 Our mission is to offer substantial support to scientists from all over the world in addressing the grand challenges facing society today.

-The MLZ represents the cooperation between the Technische Universität München (TUM) and three research centres of the Helmholtz Association, namely Forschungszentrum Jülich, Helmholtz-Zentrum Geesthacht (HZG) and the Helmholtz-Zentrum Berlin (HZB, inactive partner) to exploit the scientific use of the Forschungs-Neutronenquelle Heinz Maier-Leibnitz in Garching near Munich.
+The MLZ represents the cooperation between the Technische Universität München (TUM) and two research centres of the Helmholtz Association, namely Forschungszentrum Jülich and Helmholtz-Zentrum Hereon (former HZG) to exploit the scientific use of the Forschungs-Neutronenquelle Heinz Maier-Leibnitz in Garching near Munich.

 The German Federal Ministry of Education and Research (BMBF) is funding the operation via the Helmholtz Centres with € 19.8 million annually.
 The three Helmholtz Centres will invest € 10.5 million annually and the Bavarian State Ministry of Education, Science and the Arts is contributing to reactor operation and research € 25 million.
 The contract runs over a period of 10 years from 2011 to 2020.